 4. 17.50 mg/mi applies to (f)(9.2.1)

-(v) For SULEV20 vehicles that were not certified to the Low Emission Vehicle III SULEV20 standards in a previous model year, in lieu of the NMOG+NOx emission thresholds set forth in section (f)(17.1.8)(A)(i), manufacturers may use a malfunction criterion of 3.25 times the applicable NMOG+NOx standard for the first three model years a vehicle is certified, but no later than the 2030 model year.
-For example, for SULEV20 vehicles first certified to the SULEV20 standard in the 2029 model year, the manufacturer may use the 3.25 multiplier for the 2029 and 2030 model years and shall use the NMOG+NOx emission threshold set forth in section (f)(17.1.8)(A)(i) for the 2031 and subsequent model years.
+(v) For LEV IV SULEV20 vehicles that were not certified to the Low Emission Vehicle III SULEV20 standards in a previous model year, in lieu of the NMOG+NOx emission thresholds set forth in section (f)(17.1.8)(A)(i), manufacturers may use a malfunction criterion of 3.25 times the applicable NMOG+NOx standard for the first three model years a vehicle is certified, but no later than the 2030 model year.
+For example, for LEV IV SULEV20 vehicles first certified to the LEV IV SULEV20 standard in the 2029 model year, the manufacturer may use the 3.25 multiplier for the 2029 and 2030 model years and shall use the NMOG+NOx emission threshold set forth in section (f)(17.1.8)(A)(i) for the 2031 and subsequent model years.

-(vi) For SULEV20 vehicles that were first certified to the Low Emission Vehicle III SULEV20 standards in the 2024 or 2025 model year, in lieu of the NMOG+NOx emission thresholds set forth in section (f)(17.1.8)(A)(i), the manufacturer may use a malfunction criterion of 3.25 times the applicable NMOG+NOx standard for the following vehicles:
+(vi) For LEV IV SULEV20 vehicles that were first certified to the Low Emission Vehicle III SULEV20 standards in the 2024 or 2025 model year, in lieu of the NMOG+NOx emission thresholds set forth in section (f)(17.1.8)(A)(i), the manufacturer may use a malfunction criterion of 3.25 times the applicable NMOG+NOx standard for the following vehicles:

 a.
-2025 and 2026 model year Low Emission Vehicle IV SULEV20 vehicles that were first certified to the Low Emission Vehicle III SULEV20 standard in the 2024 model year, and
+2025 and 2026 model year LEV IV SULEV20 vehicles that were first certified to the Low Emission Vehicle III SULEV20 standard in the 2024 model year, and

 b.
-2026 and 2027 model year Low Emission Vehicle IV SULEV20 vehicles that were first certified to the Low Emission Vehicle III SULEV20 standard in the 2025 model year.
+2026 and 2027 model year LEV IV SULEV20 vehicles that were first certified to the Low Emission Vehicle III SULEV20 standard in the 2025 model year.

-(vii) For SULEV15 vehicles, in lieu of the NMOG+NOx emission thresholds set forth in section (g)(17.1.8)(A)(ii), manufacturers may use a malfunction criterion of 4.33 times the applicable NMOG+NOx standard for the first three model years a vehicle is certified, but no later than the 2030 model year.
-For example, for SULEV15 vehicles first certified to the SULEV15 standard in the 2029 model year, the manufacturer may use the 4.33 multiplier for the 2029 and 2030 model years and shall use the NMOG+NOx emission threshold set forth in section (g)(17.1.8)(A)(ii) for the 2031 and subsequent model years.
+(vii) For LEV IV SULEV15 vehicles, in lieu of the NMOG+NOx emission thresholds set forth in section (f)(17.1.8)(A)(ii), manufacturers may use a malfunction criterion of 4.33 times the applicable NMOG+NOx standard for the first three model years a vehicle is certified, but no later than the 2030 model year.
+For example, for LEV IV SULEV15 vehicles first certified to the LEV IV SULEV15 standard in the 2029 model year, the manufacturer may use the 4.33 multiplier for the 2029 and 2030 model years and shall use the NMOG+NOx emission threshold set forth in section (f)(17.1.8)(A)(ii) for the 2031 and subsequent model years.

 (B) Alternate malfunction criteria for engine cooling system thermostat monitor: For the thermostat monitor malfunction criteria specified under section (f)(11.2.1)(A)(ii) where fuel, spark timing, and/or other coolant temperature-based modifications to the engine control strategies would not cause an emissions increase of 50 or more percent of the applicable standards, the manufacturer shall base the “applicable standards” on the standards to which the vehicle is certified except as provided below:

-(i) For passenger cars, light-duty trucks, and chassis-certified MDPVs certified to the SULEV15 category, the manufacturer shall base the “applicable standards” on the SULEV20 standards.
+(i) For passenger cars, light-duty trucks, and chassis-certified MDPVs certified to the LEV IV SULEV15 category, the manufacturer shall base the “applicable standards” on the LEV IV SULEV20 standards.

-(ii) For chassis certified medium-duty vehicles with a GVWR of less than 10,000 lbs. and certified to the SULEV125, SULEV100, SULEV85, or SULEV75 category, the manufacturer shall base the “applicable standards” on the SULEV150 standards.
+(ii) For chassis certified medium-duty vehicles with a GVWR of less than or equal to 10,000 lbs. and certified to the LEV IV SULEV125, LEV IV SULEV100, LEV IV SULEV85, or LEV IV SULEV75 category, the manufacturer shall base the “applicable standards” on the LEV IV SULEV150 standards.

-(iii) For chassis certified medium-duty vehicles with a GVWR between 10,000 and 14,000 lbs. and certified to the SULEV175, SULEV150, SULEV125, or SULEV100 category, the manufacturer shall base the “applicable standards” on the SULEV200 standards
+(iii) For chassis certified medium-duty vehicles with a GVWR between 10,000 and 14,000 lbs. and certified to the LEV IV SULEV175, LEV IV SULEV150, LEV IV SULEV125, or LEV IV SULEV100 category, the manufacturer shall base the “applicable standards” on the LEV IV SULEV200 standards

 (C) Alternate test-out criteria: